class Cool is Any { }

 , and rounds it downwards to the nearest integer.

-say "1.99".floor; # OUTPUT: «1»say "-1.9".floor; # OUTPUT: «-2»say 0.floor; # OUTPUT: «0»
+say "1.99".floor; # OUTPUT: «1» say "-1.9".floor; # OUTPUT: «-2» say 0.floor; # OUTPUT: «0»

 method fmt§

-method fmt( = '%s')
+method fmt($format = '%s')

 Uses $format